EnFlexIT/JADE-AddOns/trustedAgents/readme.txt

     be-required-services=org.logica.ctis.security.SecurityService
-    At the runtime where the 'mediator' lives: org.logica.ctis.security.SecurityService_tokenprovider=providerClassname or you can do validation at the mediator: org.logica.ctis.security.SecurityService_tokenvalidator=validatorClassname when doing validation at the mediator you probably won't use validation at the main-container
+    At the runtime where the 'mediator' lives in leap.properties: org.logica.ctis.security.SecurityService_tokenprovider=providerClassname or you can do validation at the mediator: org.logica.ctis.security.SecurityService_tokenvalidator=validatorClassname when doing validation at the mediator you probably won't use validation at the main-container